AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 “In Germany and other parts of Europe, 20% of all hotel bookings still happen by email,” Soler shared.
 “That’s a lot of unstructured data that gets into an inbox, and AI could help by processing those emails and saving time for both guests and hotel staff.”

-With more than 80% of travel, today being booked online, the e-commerce and booking process is one of the best use cases of AI in hospitality today.
+With more than 80% of travel booked online today, the e-commerce and booking process is one of the best use cases of AI in hospitality today.

 AI use case: Pre-arrival process